Zach Bogosian: Personal life

 Bogosian was born to Ike and Vicky Bogosian in Massena, New York, a town of 13,000 adjacent to the Saint Lawrence River.
 Zach is the first NHL player of Armenian descent; his great-grandfather, Stephen Bogosian, left Western Armenia in 1923 at the age of 16 as a result of the Armenian genocide.
 Zach's father Ike was an athlete when he was younger, playing college football with Syracuse University from 1979 to 1981.
 In his senior season at Syracuse Ike was co-captain of the team with future New York Giants running back Joe Morris.
 He currently runs a carpet and floor cleaning business with his brother in Massena.
-Vicky works as a hairdresser.
+Vicky works as a hairdresser and formally a teacher at Nightingale Elementary School in Massena, NY.
 Zach has two older brothers, Ike Jr. and Aaron.
 Aaron was also a professional ice hockey player who attended St. Lawrence University where he played four seasons with the Saints and served as team captain.
 Aaron most recently played in the ECHL with the Florida Everblades.

 Bogosian joined the Massena Minor Hockey Association when he was 3, staying in the program until he was 14, when he left for Cushing Academy.
 Bogosian first began to play defense at the Squirt level (under-10); though he was smaller than most of his peers, he was a good skater.
 He alternated between forward and defense throughout minor hockey.
 When he began attending Cushing Academy he was a forward the first year, before he converted to a defender full-time.
 After leaving the school and moving to Canada with two years of high school to complete, Bogosian took courses on the internet.

 Bogosian is married to Boston Breakers and former United States women's national under-23 soccer team midfielder Bianca D'Agostino.
 The pair married in August 2015.
 They met in Winnipeg.
 The couple has four children.